otwcode/open-doors-code/README.md

 1. Either clone the repository at https://github.com/otwcode/open-doors-code, or download the code as a zip file.
 (Note that if you download the code, you will need to download it again when changes are made)
+1. Strongly recommended: create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for this project to keep its dependencies separate from other Python projects you might have.
 1. Run `pip install -r requirements.txt` from the root folder of the project to install required dependencies